Segal–Cover score

 The Segal–Cover scoring was introduced by Jeffrey Segal and Albert Cover (both of Stony Brook University) in their 1989 article "Ideological Values and the Votes of U.S. Supreme Court Justices".
-The scores have been updated by Segal to cover all nominees from Hugo Black in 1937 to Brett Kavanaugh in 2018.
+The scores have since been updated as part of The Supreme Court Justices Database, a project led by USC Gould School of Law Professor Lee Epstein.
+The updated scores cover all nominees from Hugo Black in 1937 to Amy Coney Barrett in 2022.
+A score for Kentanji Brown Jackson has not yet been published.